-2013; Harter, Schmidt, & Keyes, 2003; Heskett, Jones, Loveman, Sasser, & Schlesinger, 1994; Schneider & Bowen, 1985; Harter, Schmidt, & Hayes, 2002).
+Previous studies mentioned above (Myrden, 2013; Harter, Schmidt, & Keyes, 2003; Heskett, Jones, Loveman, Sasser, & Schlesinger, 1994; Schneider & Bowen, 1985; Harter, Schmidt, & Hayes, 2002), have shown that one way to achieve financial performance is by offering a high-quality service, which could be produced by engaged employees, which is highly affected by the leader.
+A study to provide evidence of these relationships is needed, in order to present new findings in how organizations can achieve good financial performance.
 In previous studies about Service-Profit-Chain, the concept mostly started with employee engagement (Saks, 2006; Slåtten & Mehmetoglu, 2011).
-Therefore, this study is anticipated to contribute to a better application of the Service-Profit-Chain concept, with transformational leadership as the factor preceding employee engagement.
-Based on the above-stated background, this research is undertaken to study transformational leadership relationships, employee engagement, service quality, and financial performance and their link to the Service-Profit-Chain and Balanced Scorecard concept in the hotel industry in Surabaya.
+Therefore, this study is anticipated to contribute for a better application of the Service-Profit-Chain concept, with transformational leadership as the factor preceding employee engagement.
+Based on the above stated background, this research is undertaken to study the relationships of transformational leadership, employee engagement, service quality, and financial performance and their link to the Service-Profit-Chain and Balanced Scorecard concept, in hotel industry in Surabaya.